 Once a Labor Relations Specialist who negotiated with and litigated against unions, Robbie has come to appreciate the fact that labor-management cooperation saves money.
 Understanding Federal Labor Relations covers labor law as supervisors, managers, union officials actually use it.
-From the statutory rights of management, union and employees to topics like conditions of employment, formal discussions, and unfair labor practices this seminar seeks to be more pragmatic than legalistic.
+From the statutory rights of management, union and employees to topics like changing conditions of employment, formal discussions, scope of bargaining, and unfair labor practices this seminar seeks to be more pragmatic than legalistic.

 Most clients have Robbie present Understanding Federal Labor Relations to audiences from both sides of the table – something he’s been doing since the late 1980s.
 GPS also has off-the-shelf seminars that cover the particulars of labor management partnerships/forums and interest-based bargaining.
-Robbie ensures that folks have fun while learning how labor law looks at ground level.
+Robbie ensures that folks have fun while learning how labor law looks from ground level.
 If it’s your agency invested in training that brings union and management closer together, consider GPS.

 Dealing with Performance and Conduct Issues is a two-day seminar which focuses on just 5-10% of a Federal agency’s workforce.
 It offers supervisors, managers and union officials a look behind the HR curtain – showing how such problems can be successfully addressed.
 This class moves from the traditional approaches involving reprimands, suspensions, and performance improvement plans to more modern methods like mediation, written requirements, and durable agreements.